wp-plugins/ttt-social/README.md

 You can Add as many widgets you want :)

-# 33themes Template System
+## 33themes Template System

-This plugins use our widgets template system, make easy to you to customize the plugin look&feel to create a new widget markup inside your theme folder, don´t need to change anything in the plugin, just copy two files from the plugin into new folders inside your theme.
+This plugin use our widgets template system, it makes easy to customize the look & feel of the social feeds.

-## Create a custom template:
+**Create a custom template:**

-1. Create a `ttt-social` folder sindei your theme, next create two new folders `ttt-social/facebook` & `ttt-social/twitter`, onea folder for each social network.
-1. Copy the **template.php** file from `wp-content/plugins/ttt-social/template/front/facebook/template.php` to a new folder in your theme `wp-content/themes/YOUR-THEME/ttt-social/facebook/template.php`
+1. Create a new folder with the name `ttt-social` inside your theme
-1. Copy the **template.php** file from `wp-content/plugins/ttt-social/template/front/twitter/template.php` to a new folder in your theme `wp-content/themes/YOUR-THEME/ttt-social/twitter/template.php`
+2. Copy the **template.php** file from `wp-content/plugins/ttt-social/template/front/SOCIAL NETWORK/template.php` to a new folder in your theme `wp-content/themes/YOUR-THEME/ttt-social/SOCIAL NETWORK/template.php`. i.e: YOUR_THEME/ttt-social/twitter/template.php
-1. Edit the files you copied from the plugin into your folder, remove all `<html>` code you want to make it look as you need.
+3. The `template.php` file will replace the plugin template and is the same template used for the social network widget.

 ## Templates Data